 All other colleagues are strongly discouraged from depositing Aon securities into a margin account or pledging Aon securities as collateral.
-Margin or loan calls may occur outside of a trading window or when you are in possession of material non-public information, and you will be prohibited from selling Aon securities to cover such calls in those circumstances.
+Margin or loan calls may occur outside of an Open Trading Window or when you are in possession of material nonpublic information, and you will be prohibited from selling Aon securities to cover such calls in those circumstances.